Specific Assertions

 }

-In other situations the assigned value is the appropriate resource with which to associate the AttributeAssignment
+In other situations the appropriate entity with which to associate the AttributeAssignment

 around and use assigned_by